Invest in yourself with Financial Education.

 Nine Ways to Beat Inflation!

 • Rising prices caused by inflation can really put stress on the monthly budget.
 Are there some smart money management strategies that can help you navigate these challanging times?
 Yes!
-This workshop will help uncover those important actions and behaviors that will provide you with some needed breathing room with your monthly spending plan.
-Learn about ways to reduce everyday expenses, and discover helpful resources that will help you keep more of your money in your pocket.
+This workshop will help uncover important actions and behaviors that will provide you with some needed breathing room in your monthly spending plan.
+Learn about ways to reduce everyday expenses, and discover helpful resources that will help keep more of your money in your pocket.

 Investing for Beginners

-• Most people want to start investing, but have no idea where to begin.
+• Most people want to start investing but have no idea where to begin.
 How much do you need to start?
 What is a 401K?
 What is an Individual Retirement Account?
 What is the difference between stocks and bonds?
 What is a mutual fund?
 We'll cover the common terms, such as risk tolerance, asset allocation, and dollar-cost averaging.
 This workshop will not provide any individual investment advice or guidance - it's purely educational and meant for individuals with no prior experience with investing.

 On Deck with Credit